KaWingLee9/in_house_tools/meta_analysis/README.md

 ## Rank combination
 Combine the rank of P-value.
-'Combined rank - Mean effect size' plot could be used for visualization, just as volcano plot:
+'Combined rank - Median effect size' plot could be used for visualization, just as volcano plot:

 `signed_combined_rank` could be used for GSEA.
 __Citation__: -